 Traveling in 2021?
 Please check with each state/destination for its current COVID-19 guidelines, as these are constantly changing and the most accurate, up-to-date information may not be reflected here.

 If you’re traveling in New England, the options are pretty darn great.
-You don’t have to sort through the 1000s of stunning New England AirBnb properties to find the best, however.
+You don’t have to sort through the 1000s of stunning New England AirBnb and VRBO properties to find the best, however.
 We’ve compiled a list of the best ones we’ve found—and a few we’ve even stayed in.
-The best AirBnbs in New England.
+The best VRBOs and best AirBnbs in New England.
 These spots are a MUST-BOOK.
 Read on to discover the epic accommodation that you could rent for your next New England vacation.

 Can you believe this adorable tiny house can sleep five people?
 It’s true!
 The Apple Blossom Cottage is beyond adorable, and is beautifully outfitted to meet all your needs.

 Located in southwestern Vermont, the cabin is tucked away in the woods, with easy access to Stratton Mountain (for ski lovers), shopping in Manchester, VT, and plenty of hikes and outdoor adventures.
 This sweet spot might be the cutest tiny house AirBnb Vermont has.

 Read Next: The Ultimate New England Road Trip Itinerary

 Looking for a one-of-a-kind stay?
 Look no further than this phenomenal Airbnb in the Berkshires!
 Floor-to-ceiling windows allow you an unfettered 360-degree view of the 7 acres this octagonal glass tree house rests on.
 This unique home manages to be both spacious and cozy with a wood-burning fireplace and expansive views that are impossible to grow tired of.